NADonnelly/nd_cnv_ml/README.md

 # ND-CNV Machine Learning

-This project contains the code used in the ND-CNV machine learning paper (link here)
+This project contains the code used in the ND-CNV machine learning paper (preprint link here)

-The data will be stored elsewhere (or here? or on OSF?)
+The data used in the study is available via the IMAGINE ID study

 The Main Scripts folder contains the R scripts that do the analysis: